 Call +1-(800)252-8980 or visit the Illinois Secretary of State if an Apostille is required.

-How To Look Up Free Property Records & Taxes in Kane County Illinois
+How To Carry Out Free Property Record & Tax Searches in Kane County Illinois

 Property records can be sought from several county resources, including the Kane County Recorder’s Office and the County Assessment Office.
 Tax records from the County Treasurer can also be obtained using the Assessment Office.